 Ranking and selection of applicants for interview is based on:

 If selected, you will need to attend and perform a Multiple Mini Interview (MMI).
-All domestic applicants residing in Australia must be available to attend an interview on either 4 or 5 November 2017.
-International applicants must be available for interview in October and November 2017 – interviews may be conducted via Skype or similar platform.
+All domestic applicants residing in Australia must be available to attend an interview on 22 September 2018.
+International applicants must be available during May - October - interviews may be conducted on a rolling basis via Skype or similar platform.

 6. Wait for interview outcome

 Applicants will be ranked for an offer as outlined in the relevant Macquarie MD Admissions Guide.

 Ranking and selection of applicants for an offer is based on: